 Research Involving Student Access (RISA)

-Requests involving medical students enrolled in the Elson S. Floyd College of Medicine (ESFCOM) need to be reviewed by the Research Involving Student Access (RISA) committee.
-This committee resides in the ESFCOM Office of Research.
+Requests involving medical students enrolled in the Elson S. Floyd College of Medicine need to be reviewed by the Research Involving Student Access (RISA) committee.
+This committee resides in the WSU College of Medicine Office of Research.
 The RISA committee will consider and review requests that include students as research subjects, surveys to be distributed to students and other program improvement tools that do not meet the definition of research.

 The RISA Committee will review the requester’s submitted materials and make recommendations to the Vice Dean for Research.
-The Vice Dean serves as the final decision-making authority on issues pertaining to the involvement of ESFCOM medical students as research subjects and/or survey respondents.
+The Vice Dean serves as the final decision-making authority on issues pertaining to the involvement of College of Medicine medical students as research subjects and/or survey respondents.

 The criteria used to assess requests involve:

-- The study is likely to yield benefits to current and/or future ESFCOM medical students.
+- The study is likely to yield benefits to current and/or future College of Medicine medical students.

 - The timing and nature of data collection does not pose a burden on students.
-Specifically, RISA will consider activities that ESFCOM medical students are already scheduled in such as exams, course reviews, experiential learning, etc. when considering the timing of research studies and general surveys.
+Specifically, RISA will consider activities that medical students are already scheduled in such as exams, course reviews, experiential learning, etc. when considering the timing of research studies and general surveys.

 - The study is relevant, timely, and will advance pedagogical and health sciences research at WSU and/or other universities.

 To submit a request involving medical students, please fill out the form below.
 A RISA committee representative will contact you with further instructions after reviewing your request.